Nikolaos-Matthaiakakis/MNPBEM/README.md

 From our experience with the toolbox it appears that there exist no "standard" applications, but each problem requires a slightly different implementation.
 For this reason we have decided to provide a set of general Matlab® classes that can be easily combined to simulate the problem of interest.
 The toolbox comes along with detailed help pages and a number of examples that can be used as templates for other simulations.

+Also check [nanobem](https://github.com/uhohenester/nanobem22) as an alternative method.
+Nanobem is a Matlab toolbox for the solution of Maxwell's equations for metallic and dielectric nanoparticles using a Galerkin boundary element method (BEM) approach.

 ## **Reference and Download**

 When publishing results obtained with the MNPBEM toolbox, we ask you to cite one of the following papers: